-The following SLC devices can be used with the Fire Fighter's Telephone.
-For more information, refer to the device installation instructions (packaged with the device).
+The following SLC devices can be used with the Firefighters Phone.
+See the device installation instructions (packaged with the device) and the SLC Wiring Manual #LS10179-000TR-E for more information.

-Device Part Number Model Name/Description Install Sheet Part Number
+Device Description Install Sheet PN

 TR-MINIMON Mini Monitor Module 156-6978

 TR-ISO Fault Isolator Module 156-6977

-Table 4.1 SLC Devices